Perkins Center for the Arts: 20th century

 In the early 1970s, the township was contemplating the sale or demolition of the historic building.
 Responding to this situation, a group of concerned Moorestown citizens including Sally Harrall, Jean Gaasch, Frank Keenan and Louis Matlack fought to save Evergreen Lawn and had the buildings listed on the National and State Registers of Historic Places in 1975.
 Thanks to community involvement and support, the township’s Recreational Advisory Committee recommended that the building be retained for use as a self-sustaining cultural arts center.
 Perkins Center for the Arts was created and was officially incorporated in 1977 as a non-profit community arts center serving the residents of Moorestown and the entire southern New Jersey region.
 Around this time, the remainder of the property was also designated as Open Space and in 1981, the 5.5 acre property was designated as an Arboretum.

+21st century

 Perkins Center is currently operating under its second 25-year lease with the Township of Moorestown.
-The maintenance and upkeep of this historic site has traditionally been dependent on public support and tax deductible donations.
 In 2022, Perkins Center for the Arts received grants from the New Jersey Council of the Arts for general operations and for a project focusing on folk and traditional art.

 Collingswood location

-In 2002, Perkins expanded to a second facility in Collingswood, NJ, reaching new audiences, expanding their programs in Camden County, and supporting a multi year arts initiative in Camden.
-Plans are underway to fully renovate the building to include quality art studios, classrooms and exhibition spaces within an environmentally sensitive "green building."
+In 2002, Perkins expanded to a second facility in Collingswood, New Jersey.